pyta-uoft/website/index.md

 4.  *IndentationError: unindent does not match any outer indentation level*

-    You must use a constant number of whitespace characters for each level of indentation.
-If you start a code block using four spaces for indentation, you must use four spaces throughout that code block.
+    We must use a constant number of whitespace characters for each level of indentation.
+If we start a code block using four spaces for indentation, we must use four spaces throughout that code block.

     ~~~~ {include="unindent_does_not_match_indentation"}
     ~~~~

-    Note that it is **strongly recommended** that you [**always use four spaces per indentation level**][PEP8: Indentation] throughout your code.
+    Note that it is **strongly recommended** that we [**always use four spaces per indentation level**][PEP8: Indentation] throughout our code.

 5.  *IndentationError: unexpected indent*

-    In Python, the only time you would increase the indentation level of your code is to define a new code block after a [compound statement][Compound statements] such as `for`, `if`, `def`, or `class`.
+    In Python, the only time we would increase the indentation level of our code is to define a new code block after a [compound statement][Compound statements] such as `for`, `if`, `def`, or `class`.

     ~~~~ {include="unexpected_indent"}
     ~~~~